piskoviste/pisek/docs/CMS.md

 Any result that doesn't match the constraints defined in the config file will be highlighted in red.

-Note that CMS doesn't differentiate between wrong answers and timeouts or runtime errors, so any error will be reported as "wrong".

 ### Generating a testing log

 You can also generate a JSON file with details on how each solution did on each testcase.